Anessen/PSFalcon/Basic-Scripts.md

 ***
-**WARNING**: The code provided below is for example purposes only and are offered 'as is' with no support.
+**WARNING**: The code provided below is for example purposes only and is offered 'as is' with no support.
 ***
 # Detections